ciniki/filedepot/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

-The file depot module stores uploaded files for a business.
+The file depot module stores uploaded files for a tenant.
 These files can then be shared on the website, with customers or private for employees.

 License